Arnab27622/VidScribe/README.md

 - **Error Sanitization**: Safe error message handling
 - **Environment Variables**: Secure API key management

-## 🐛 Troubleshooting

-### Common Issues

-**"No transcript available"**
-- Some videos don't have auto-generated transcripts
-- Try a different language option
-- Ensure the video is publicly accessible

-**"Rate limit exceeded"**
-- Wait for the specified cooldown period
-- Consider implementing user authentication for higher limits

-**"Invalid video ID"**
-- Ensure you're using a valid YouTube URL
-- Check that the video exists and is public

-**Redis connection errors**
-- Verify the Redis server is running
-- Check REDIS_URL in your .env file

 ## 🤝 Contributing

 1. Fork the repository